Are you looking for an easy way to have pure filtered water wherever you go, without having to resort to bottled water?

 Is there any difference between the generic and regular Sport Berkey?

 The only difference between the two is that the regular one has the Sport Berkey label screen printed on it, and the generic one is plain.
 Otherwise, they are identical.

 Where can I buy a Sport Berkey and replacement filters?

-I have two recommendations for reliable online retailers that sell the Sport Berkey.
-Both of them sell the bottle with filter and replacement filters.
+I have two recommendations for reliable online retailers that you can check for the Sport Berkey bottle and replacement filters.

 If you'd like to check the current price, click here and it'll take you to Amazon.

 Another good source is Berkey Filters, an authorized Berkey distributor.
-They often match the Amazon price, and they offer free shipping on orders over $45.
+They offer free shipping on US orders over $45.

 You can check out the Sport Berkey at Berkey Filters by clicking here.